dmii3/vacancy_server/README.md

 # vacancy_server
-The final task for Thumbtack school
+The final task for online school